 Uses for gentamicin

 Gentamicin injection is used to treat serious bacterial infections in many different parts of the body.

 Gentamicin belongs to the class of medicines known as aminoglycoside antibiotics.
 It works by killing bacteria or preventing their growth.
-However, gentamicin will not work for colds, flu, or other virus infections.
+However, this medicine will not work for colds, flu, or other virus infections.

 Appropriate studies performed to date have not demonstrated pediatric-specific problems that would limit the usefulness of gentamicin injection in children.
-However, gentamicin should be used with caution in premature and newborn infants.
+However, this medicine should be used with caution in premature and newborn infants.